FluxML/FluxTraining.jl/docs/tutorials/hyperparameters.md

 !!! info "Kinds of hyperparameters"

     Hyperparameters don't need to belong to the optimizer!
 For example, you could create a hyperparameter for batch size.
-It is not included in the package because *FluxTraining.jl* is agnostic of the data iterators and the implementation would differ for every type of iterator.
+That is not implemented here because this package is agnostic of the data iterators and the implementation would differ for every type of iterator.